iclr-blogposts/2026/_posts/2026-04-27-genai-archaeology.md

 This eventually causes the model to "diverge" from its post-training objective and revert to its base model behaviour, in which it generates memorized training data.
 It was possible to extract strings up-to 4,000 characters long using this method.

-**Status**: it has never been confirmed if Hayase et al. inferred the true data distribution of the tokenizers for GPT-4 and Claude.
+**Status**: it has never been confirmed if Hayase et al. inferred the true data distribution of any of the studied tokenizers.
 It has never been confirmed if Carlini et al, Nasr et al, or Karamolegkou et al. succeeded in extracting the training data from the GPT or Claude models.

 ## Discovering Model Training Procedures